Location: Just Off The Strip

 If you’re looking for the real peace and quiet(er) spot, The Palms Place tower, located on the far west end of the hotel’s property, is a residential/rental complex with condos that are both owner-occupied and in rentable.
 They range from one bedroom suites with full kitchens, Jacuzzi tubs, and fireplaces all the way up to multi-story palaces that are bigger than your average suburban home.
 Leonardo DiCaprio is reportedly one of the people who owns a unit here but I doubt he puts his in the rental pool for you to crash in for a few nights.
 Don’t steal anything if you do.

 The casino dominates most of the main floor and it offers everything you need in a casino including all the latest slots, a lot of video poker machines, a sports book, keno and poker rooms, a high-limit salon, and all the table games you may want.
-As mentioned above, it’s all in flux right now but I have found it’s reputation for having good payouts to be overblown.
-Perhaps luck just wasn’t on my side.
+The new design scheme has removed the bold colors that used to be The Palms signature with more muted and upscale tones.
+It’s nice but a little bland.

 Casino and restaurant staff members are generally friendly and willing to help.
 Front desk and nightclub staff often come across as brusque.
 Not sure why this is but it’s been like that pretty much since they opened the doors.